 Requirements to Qualify for FHA Loans

 The Federal Housing Administration decides the requirements for FHA loans.
 The FHA website has a complete list of requirements for obtaining the loan.
-A few of the most important requirements are listed below:
+The following are a few of the most important requirements:

 - You must have steady employment or have worked for the same employer for at least the past two years

-- You must possess a valid social security number, have lawful residency in the US, and be of legal age to sign a mortgage.
+- Must possess a valid social security number, have lawful residency in the US, and be of legal age to sign a mortgage.

 - You must pay the loan’s 3.5% down payment, though this amount can come as a financial gift from a charitable organization, employer, or a family member.